dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * cerification and versioning for package and backward compatibility
+    * toolbar icons positioning
+    * changes for installation package
     * create copy as Array (magicMove)
     * move to equal for Array objects (magicMove)
     * units fixes